Saul Persecutes the Church

 “He was led as a sheep to slaughter;

 And as a lamb before its shearer is silent,

 So He does not open His mouth.

-34The eunuch replied to Philip, “Please tell me, about whom does the prophet say this?
-About himself or about someone else?”
-35Then Philip spoke and beginning with this Scripture he preached Jesus to him [explaining that He is the promised Messiah and the source of salvation].
-36As they continued along the road, they came to some water; and the eunuch exclaimed, “Look!
+34The eunuch answered Philip and said, “Please tell me, of whom does the prophet say this?
+Of himself or of someone else?”
+35Then Philip opened his mouth, and beginning from this Scripture he preached Jesus to him.
+36As they went along the road they came to some water; and the eunuch *said, “Look!
 Water!
-What forbids me from being baptized?”
-37[Philip said to him, “If you believe with all your heart, you may.”
-And he replied, “I do believe that Jesus Christ is the Son of God.”]
-38And he ordered that the chariot be stopped; and both Philip and the eunuch went down into the water, and Philip baptized him.
-39When they came up out of the water, the Spirit of the Lord [suddenly] took Philip [and carried him] away [to a different place]; and the eunuch no longer saw him, but he went on his way rejoicing.
-40But Philip found himself at Azotus, and as he passed through he preached the good news [of salvation] to all the cities, until he came to Caesarea [Maritima].
+What prevents me from being baptized?”
+37[And Philip said, “If you believe with all your heart, you may.”
+And he answered and said, “I believe that Jesus Christ is the Son of God.”]
+38And he ordered the chariot to stop; and they both went down into the water, Philip as well as the eunuch, and he baptized him.
+39When they came up out of the water, the Spirit of the Lord snatched Philip away; and the eunuch no longer saw him, but went on his way rejoicing.
+40But Philip found himself at Azotus, and as he passed through he kept preaching the gospel to all the cities until he came to Caesarea.